-It is clear, then, that the greatest overhead in running FORTH is in this interpreter loop, and great pains have been taken to code it as tightly as possible.
 A most important aspect of FORTH is its ability to define new words.
 New definitions and code are devised continously.
 Likewise, new constants or variables are created.
 However, a more challenging and significant kind of creativity is involved in the definition of new kinds of words.
 Not definitions or constants or any other kind of common word, these can share the attributes of both nouns and verbs.
-But since they are mostly used as nouns, I shall refer to them as such.
+But since they are mostly used as nouns, we shall refer to them as such.